volcano-sh/volcano/pkg/scheduler/plugins/vgpupredicates/docs/design.md

 volcano-vgpu is designed to provide volcano cluster the ability to

-***Virtualize GPU*** A task can allocate a vGPU by specifying the device memory limit. volcano-vgpu will make sure that task senses the vGPU as a physical GPU with specified device memory.
+***Virtualize GPU*** A task can allocate a vGPU device by specifying the device memory limit. volcano-vgpu will make sure that task senses the vGPU as a physical GPU with specified device memory.

-***Share multiple GPUs*** A task can allocate vGPUs.
+***Share multiple GPUs*** A task can allocate multiple vGPUs.
 It can do so by setting both device number and device memory.

 ***Device memory control*** Volcano-vgpu will ensure proper isolation between vGPUs.
 The device memory usage of a vGPU will never excced the specified limit.